-Study details Covid-19's impact on trucking industry - TheTrucker.com
+Study details COVID-19's impact on trucking industry - TheTrucker.com

 “The COVID-19 pandemic made 2020 a historically unprecedented year for the global economy,” the report stated.
 “Despite encountering numerous logistical difficulties, the trucking industry performed with admirable consistency, and so did its marginal costs.
 Carriers were able to take advantage of some unexpected windfalls, such as unusually low fuel costs and highway traffic, to offset heightened expenses in other areas.”

 While truck driver wages increased from 2019 to 2020, benefits costs per mile decreased.
 Overall truck driver compensation was 73.7 cents per mile.
-Separately, safety and retention bonuses increased by 10.5 percent and 14.2 percent respectively, but starting bonuses dropped by 10 percent – reflecting the soft driver marketplace in early 2020 for many sectors.
+Separately, safety and retention bonuses increased by 10.5% and 14.2% respectively, but starting bonuses dropped by 10% — reflecting the soft driver marketplace in early 2020 for many sectors.

 Overall, the average marginal cost per mile incurred by motor carriers in 2020 decreased 5 cents per mile to $1.64.
 When the per-mile costs are converted to hourly costs, the report found that total hourly costs dropped slightly to $66.87.